Future of Automation 2022

 Integrated Tracking & Reporting apps include automated and customizable reporting tools to provide data and insight on manual tasks.
 Typically, collecting actionable data from manual processes is a challenge for manufacturers, making it difficult to ensure end-to-end quality and implement process improvements when errors do occur.
 With Pleora’s system, manufacturers can collect and save data on the number of suspected and confirmed defects, add operator notes on detected issues, and store product images for traceability, inventory & shipment management, and batch tracking.

 Pleora also provides an integrated AI algorithm development and edge processing deployment solution that simplifies advanced inspection applications.
 With a “hybrid” approach, manufacturers can add advanced AI inspection without disrupting existing machine vision and end-user processes.

 Protect Your Business with AI for Visual Inspection

 Pleora’s Visual Inspection System adds automation and decision-support to manual tasks to help manufacturers ensure end-to-end quality, reduce errors, and lower costs.

-This webinar will discuss how two manufacturers – a distillery and an electronics assembly operation – are using camera-based visual inspection to protect their brand and make manual processes repeatable, consistent, and traceable.
-The session will include a live demo highlighting how quickly and easily an image compare AI plug-in is trained and deployed to start spotting product differences and deviations.
+This webinar discusses how two manufacturers are using camera-based visual inspection to protect their brand and make manual processes repeatable, consistent, and traceable.
+Dairy Distillery uses AI-based visual inspection during in-process packaging and final quality control steps to ensure consistent labelling for their products.
+DICA Electronics, a manufacturer of components for high-reliability applications, has adopted AI tools to assist operators for products not well-suited to automated inspection and to gather actionable data on visually inspected products to for traceability and inventory management.
+The session includes a demo highlighting how quickly and easily AI Inspection apps are trained and deployed to start spotting product differences and deviations.